 The “Weather Tunnel” utilized a long corridor at the National Art Mu- seum of China.
 The corridor was architecturally transformed into an amorphous, translucent tunnel / cocoon / bubble to contain multiple artworks in an organic, interactive flow.
 Inside, the walls will breathe and scents will be released, in addition to other sensations interpret- ing environmental data such as CO2, CO, NO2, LUX, temp C, rH, PM, tVOC, dB noise.

 The “Weather Tunnel” was part of the “TransLife” Beijing New Media Triennial exhibition at the National Art Museum of China.
+The piece was later showcased at Beijing Design Week 2014.

 Detailed mechanism design for each octave cage, including how components fit together, stand design and matrix design.
 This spatial configurations of the pillars could potentially bring out the three dimensional nature of sound.